kubafeqt/MouseHandleXY/README.md

 ## New features

-**Version 1.01** - Configurable hotkeys and opening/closing controls delays
+**Version 1.01** - Configurable hotkeys and opening/closing controls delays.

-**Version 1.02** - You can save/load/edit cursor positions with configurable hotkeys
+**Version 1.02** - You can save/load/edit cursor positions with configurable hotkeys.

-**Version 1.03** - You can add/remove/edit sets of configurable hotkeys
+**Version 1.03** - You can add/remove/edit sets of configurable hotkeys.

 **Version 1.04** - Export keypositions and setnames to json, import from json. ( **actually in beta version** )

-**Version 1.05** - Preview on exported files before import
+**Version 1.05** - Preview on exported files before import.

 ## Planned Features and Innovations
 - Custom user-defined sounds